frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-18.md

 ## Dick of the Day

 Could only be one.
 To miss a penalty to only concede one minutes later is a pretty high bar **Charles**.
-At least it didn't matter in the end 🤷‍♀️
+At least it didn't matter in the end 🤷‍♀️ Hang in there, King